Estate administration glossary

 It is important to identify lifetime gifts as well as value all assets of the estate to calculate the right amount of tax.
 It is the responsibility of the administrator or executor to calculate and pay due IHT before the Grant of Representation is applied for.

 If there are insufficient funds in the deceased’s estate, you may need to set up a specialist loan to pay the tax in advance.
-Lloyds Bank Estate Administration Service can provide information on what to do next.
+Our Estate Administration Service can provide information on what to do next.

 Intestacy